igorua/commercetools-demo-site/README.md

  * The default CTP webshop ["SUNRISE" in Java](https://github.com/sphereio/commercetools-sunrise-java/) Java or [PHP](https://github.com/sphereio/commercetools-sunrise-php)
  * The default [SUNRISE theme](https://github.com/sphereio/commercetools-sunrise-theme)
- * the [Heroku Toolbelt](https://toolbelt.heroku.com/) helps you in checking out and changing the shop frontend you created.
+ * The [Heroku Toolbelt](https://toolbelt.heroku.com/) helps you in checking out and changing the shop frontend you created.

 To transform and work with datafiles the following help:

  * a decent XML and / or JSON viewer (if you're not in an IDE like [IntelliJ IDEA](https://www.jetbrains.com/idea/) anyways)
  * CSV based product import:
    * Excel or LibreOffice to work manually with CSV files
-   * (Mac or Linux only:) [CSVKit to analze, clean up etc. CSV files](https://github.com/wireservice/csvkit)
+   * (Mac or Linux only:) [CSVKit to analyze, clean up etc. CSV files](https://github.com/wireservice/csvkit)
    * [CSV mapper to bring the file into the right format](https://github.com/sphereio/csv-mapper/)
    * [CTP CSV Product Sync / Import](https://github.com/sphereio/sphere-node-product-csv-sync)
  * JSON based product import: